Faʼaʼā: Name

 The official spelling of the French Commune is Faaa.
 However, it is more frequently spelled as Faa'a or Fa'a'a, using the apostrophe to represent the glottal stop, as promoted by the Académie Tahitienne and accepted by the territorial government.

 Music of Faaā

 The nose flute (vivo) is a popular instrument throughout French Polynesia.
 Tahitian drums (toere) are also popular and are made from hollow trunks of trees and animal skins.
 The residents of Faaā can take lessons at the University of French Polynesia.

 Art

 There are art museums in the mountains of Faaā.
 The mountains of Tahiti and other islands have inspired Paul Gauguin.
 Some paintings can be found in the museums which are a very popular tourist attraction.
 The Musée de la Perle is a major art museum in nearby Papeete.
 The house of James Norman Hall used to be a mansion in Arue.
 It is now a renowned museum that is a major tourist attraction.
-Art galleries are found throughout the island of Tahiti and there are 10 right in Papeete.
+Art galleries are found throughout the island of Tahiti and there are 10 in Papeete.